efrecon/dew/README.md

 container.
 When running with slimmed down images, you can make sure to provide such an environment through the `--rebase` option or its equivalent [`DEW_REBASE`](#dew_rebase) variable.

+## Requirements

+`dew` has minimal requirements and is implemented in pure POSIX shell for maximum compatibility across platforms and operating systems. `dew` only uses the command-line options of `sed`, `grep` etc. that available under their `busybox` implementation.
+When creating users and groups, [`su.sh`](./su.sh) tries to use the tools available in the base OS used by the container.
+Finally, when [rebasing](#dew_rebase) is necessary, [rebase.sh][rebase] will require `jq` to be installed on the host system.